ietf-wg-acme/acme/draft-ietf-acme-acme.md

 (e.g., to request certificates with multiple identifiers), or to associate multiple accounts with an identifier (e.g., to allow multiple entities to manage certificates).
-The server may declare that an authorization is only valid for a specific application by setting the "scope" field of the authorization to the URI for that application.
+The server may declare that an authorization is only valid for a specific order by setting the "scope" field of the authorization to the URI for that order.

-Authorization resources are created by the server in response to certificate applications or authorization requests submitted by an account key holder; their URLs are provided to the client in the responses to these requests.
+Authorization resources are created by the server in response to certificate orders or authorization requests submitted by an account key holder; their URLs are provided to the client in the responses to these requests.
 The authorization object is implicitly tied to the account key used to sign the request.

-When a client receives an application from the server with "pending" entry in the authorizations array, it downloads the authorization resource by sending a GET request to the indicated URL.
+When a client receives an order from the server with "pending" entry in the authorizations array, it downloads the authorization resource by sending a GET request to the indicated URL.
 If the client initiates authorization using a request to the new authorization resource, it will have already recevied the pending authorization object in the response to that request.